Menu

 Alpha Lambda Omega chapter meetings were conducted in different homes of members.
 As membership grew, meetings would move from member homes to the North Branch Public Library on LaSalle Street.
 Other locations have been used through the years as well, including the Excelsior Club, Hotel Alexander, The Omega House and churches such as Memorial Presbyterian and First Baptist West.
 In the fifties, every September, the chapter's annual rededication service was held at the home of Clinton L. Blake, uncle to member Minnie Alma Blake.
 There, the members were well entertained outside on the lawn of Mr. Blake's home.

 As the years passed, Alpha Lambda Omega continued its impact on the Charlotte Community, the State of North Carolina, nationally and internationally.
 The chapter increased in size and so did the South Atlantic Region, which in 1953 was divided into two regions.
 The states of North Carolina and Virginia comprised the Mid-Atlantic Region with the states of South Carolina, Georgia and Florida forming the South Atlantic Region.
 This remains so today.
 The first Mid-Atlantic Regional Director was Rose Butler Brown.
 Alpha Lambda Omega is one of only two chapters to produce three Mid-Atlantic Regional Directors: Elizabeth Randolph, 5th Mid-Atlantic Regional Director (1960-1964) Barbara W. Davis, 10th Mid-Atlantic Regional Director (1982-1986) Doris R. Asbury, 13th Mid-Atlantic Regional Director (1994-1998).
-Since 1929, the chapter has had 33 members to serve in the position of President.
-The Alpha Lambda Omega Chapter celebrated its 75th Diamond Anniversary March 11 - 13, 2005.
+Since 1929, the chapter has had 38 members to serve in the position of President.
+The Alpha Lambda Omega Chapter celebrated its 95th Anniversary May 9, 2024.

 Today, under the leadership of International President Dannette Anthony Reid, our focus is Soaring to Greater Heights of Service and Sisterhood,SM.